atmocenter/Python-Unity-Environment/README.md

-# XR Python Coding Environment — Public Version
+# XR Python Coding Environment

 This Unity-based XR environment allows users to learn and practice Python coding in a virtual world.
 It supports multiplayer functionality, Python execution via Docker, and Moodle integration for course content and login features.